HalkowichJasperSA/labs/mario/less/README.md

 ![screenshot of Mario jumping up a right-aligned pyramid](pyramid.png)

-Let's recreate that pyramid in Python, by using hashes (`#`) for bricks, a la the below.
+Let's recreate that pyramid in Python, by using hashes (`#`) for bricks, like shown below.
 Each hash is a bit taller than it is wide (at least for the font we're using), so the pyramid itself will also appear taller than it is wide.

 ```
        #